Out of Pocket Expenses in Personal Injury Claims

 - Any other out of pocket expenses incurred as a result of the accident.

-Once you have calculated these costs, you can then use the Book of Quantum to help estimate the value of your case.
-For more information, visit our compensation estimator or speak with one of our personal injury solicitors*.
+Once you have calculated these costs, you can then use the Judicial Council’s personal injury guidelines to help estimate the value of your case.
+For more information, visit our compensation estimator or speak with one of our personal injury solicitors.

 What is the difference between special damages and general damages?